nullstone-io/nullstone/docs/CLI.md

 ## outputs
 Print all the module outputs for a given block and environment.
 Provide the `--sensitive` flag to include sensitive outputs in the results.
+You must have proper permissions in order to use the `--sensitive` flag.
 For less information in an easier to read format, use the `--plain` flag.

 #### Usage
 ```shell